-- All travelers arriving in Rwanda will be screened upon entry and take a second RT-PCR test to confirm the negative results of the test done before arrival.
+- All travellers arriving in Rwanda will be screened upon entry and take a second RT-PCR test to confirm the negative results of the test done before arrival.
 Visitors will be required to wait about 24 hours for these test results in a designated transit hotel.

 - If you are visiting any national park in Rwanda, you are required to schedule your visit within 72 hours of receiving a negative PCR test result.
 If your visit is more than 72 hours after the initial test on arrival in Rwanda, you will be required to take another COVID-19 test before visiting the National Parks.

-- Travelers departing are always encouraged to book and pay for their tests at least 2 days before departure.
+- Travellers departing are always encouraged to book and pay for their tests at least 2 days before departure.

 - Preventive measures must be followed while travelling in Rwanda: physical distancing where possible; the wearing of masks is mandatory; temperature screenings before entering certain buildings are mandatory.

 - A nationwide curfew is in place between 8:00 pm and 4:00 am local time.